-The Committees set up during the Congress each dedicated their work to one of the four themes: the Legislative and the Rule of Law, the Executive and the Rule of Law, the Criminal Process and the Rule of Law, and the Judiciary and Legal Profession under the Rule of Law.
-The Committees outlined the fundamental Rule of Law principles for the governance of a democratic state.
+The Committees set up during the Congress each dedicated their work to four themes: the Legislative and the Rule of Law, the Executive and the Rule of Law, the Criminal Process and the Rule of Law, and the Judiciary and Legal Profession under the Rule of Law.
+The Committees outlined Rule of Law principles for the governance of a democratic State.